InfiniPipe: Elastic Pipeline Parallelism for Efficient Variable-Length Long-Context LLM Training

-In summary, we define our solving space as follows: for a pipeline schedule $\mathcal{P}$, we group sequences and assign sequences of each group to a distinct 1F1B pipeline $P\in \mathcal{P}$; for checkpointing, we apply a customized checkpointing layer $ckpt(p,k)$ for each chunk $\{C_k,S_k\}$ at each pipeline stage $p$.
+In summary, we define our solving space as follows: for pipeline schedule, we group sequences and assign sequences of each group to a distinct 1F1B pipeline $P$, formulating a set $\mathcal{P}$; for checkpointing, we apply a customized checkpointing layer $ckpt(p,k)$ for each chunk $\{C_k,S_k\}$ at each pipeline stage $p$.
 Let $\mathcal{S}[i]$ represents the set of sequences divided into $i$ chunks, the problem can be formulated as:

 where $\mathcal{S}_P$ represents the sequences scheduled in $P$ and $T(P)$ denotes the total execution time of $P$.
 Thanks to the workload-balanced manner \name processes sequences, we ignore the pipeline bubbles in the steady phase and simplify Eq.~\ref{eq:goal_raw} as a summation of recomputation cost $T_{ckpt}(P)$ and warmup-cooldown overhead $\delta$: